-- a.
+a.
 To ensure cost and program effectiveness as well as accountability of the program, the Cities of Lancaster and Palmdale, along with the Housing Rights Center ("HRC"), continued providing on-site fair housing clinics to the residents of both cities.
+This cooperative effort allows residents of either city the opportunity to meet with a fair housing attorney if they should happen to miss the fair housing office hours held in their particular city.

+The Housing Rights Center submitted press releases and public service announcements to media outlets that serve the City of Lancaster.
+HRC submitted press releases to the Antelope Valley Press, Daily News Antelope Valley, Mojave Desert Times, and Valley News.
+These press releases announced the Housing Rights Center's program and services, the monthly fair housing walk-in clinic held at Lancaster City Hall, HRC's need for volunteer testers, the Antelope Valley Fair Housing Workshop held on November 20, 2008 at the Lancaster City Council Chambers, and the Antelope Valley Housing Rights Workshops held on January 8, 2009 and February 19, 2009 at the Palmdale Youth Library.

-This cooperative effort allows residents of either city the opportunity to meet with a fair housing attorney if they should happen to miss the fair housing office hours held in their particular city. - b.
-The Housing Rights Center also conducted and participated in various joint outreach activities such as fair housing advertisements, public service announcements to Lancaster's Public Access Channel Channel 37 and Lancaster's Public Information Office.
-The announcements informed Lancaster residents of the monthly fair housing walk-in clinic held at Lancaster City Hall, the need for volunteer testers, and the Antelope Valley Housing Rights and Fair Housing Workshops (Exhibit 15 outlines the Housing Rights Center's accomplishments for the 2007 Program Year). - c.
-On April 23, 2007, the Housing Rights Center held its 9th Annual Housing Rights Summit.
-The purpose of this summit was to discuss housing and civil rights issues for the purpose of providing education, initiating dialogue between coalitions, and stimulating innovative ideas/solutions for fair housing issues. - 2.
-Recommendation: Conduct investigations and testing with the new developments on the City's southwest border, since conditions in this area inevitably have a powerful influence on the fair housing environment of the City.
+HRC submitted public service announcements to Lancaster's Public Access Channel - Channel 37 and Lancaster's Public Information Office.
+The announcements informed Lancaster residents of HRC's mission and services, including the monthly fair housing walk-in clinic held at Lancaster City Hall, the need for volunteer testers, and the Antelope Valley Housing Rights and Fair Housing Workshops.
+(Exhibit 11 outlines the Housing Rights Center's accomplishments for the 2008 Program Year).

+On April 22, 2009, the Housing Rights Center presented the 10th Annual Housing Rights Summit.
+The Summit commemorated National Fair Housing month and the 50th Anniversary of the California Fair Employment and Housing Act.
+The Summit theme 'Our Homes & Our Health' featured Larry Adelman as keynote speaker.
+Mr. Adelman is co-Director of California Newsreel and Executive Producer of Unnatural Causes, a documentary that highlights how racial and economic inequalities and our social environment affect the health of individuals and communities.
+Topic presentations and discussions during the event included: the California Budget Crisis, Our Homes & Our Health and a screening of Unnatural Causes, Independent Living and Accessibility, Rising Up for Environmental Justice, and the Housing Market and Foreclosure Crisis.
+Over 168 community representatives, government staff, students and members of the public participated throughout the day's activities.

+2. Recommendation: Conduct investigations and testing with the new developments on the City's southwest border, since conditions in this area inevitably have a powerful influence on the fair housing environment of the City.